drdaemos/xc5-docs/en/design_changes/adding_css_and_js_files.md

 ```

 {% note info %}
 You can also use the less resources along with the CSS ones.
 The LESS resources will be compiled into CSS.
-However you can merge your LESS resource with another one using `**'merge'**` parameter.
-It must contain the file path to the parent LESS file, in this case the resources will be linked into one LESS file with the **`'@import'`** LESS instruction.
+However you can merge your LESS resource with another one using `merge` parameter.
+It must contain the file path to the parent LESS file, in this case the resources will be linked into one LESS file with the `@import` LESS instruction.

 Please note that right now only one parent is supported, so you cannot link the resources in LESS chain.
-The best practice is to merge LESS resources with `'bootstrap/css/bootstrap.less'` file.
+The best practice is to merge LESS resources with `bootstrap/css/bootstrap.less` file.
 {% endnote %}

-**LESS example**
+### LESS example

 ```php
 public function getCSSFiles()
 {